 College Level Examination Program (CLEP)

 For these examinations, which are administered by the College Entrance Examination Board, Illinois Institute of Technology will award credit under the following conditions:

-Any student who believes that, through self-study or outside experience, he or she has gained the substantive equivalent of the content of a specific course may ask for an examination.
+Any student who believes that, through self-study or outside experience, they have gained the substantive equivalent of the content of a specific course, may ask for an examination.
 With the approval of the chair of the department offering the course and the Office of Undergraduate Academic Affairs, a proficiency examination will be administered.
 This is a graded exam and the letter grade will be entered on the permanent record.
 Proficiency examinations are not allowed for courses in which the student has previously enrolled and must be completed before a student’s final 45 credit hours of enrollment at the university.
 The Credit by Examination Form may be obtained in the Office of the Registrar and a per-credit-hour fee is charged for each examination.

 Seal of Biliteracy

 Based on the ACTFL guidelines, students who earn a seal of biliteracy in a language other than English on their official high school transcript will receive transfer credit for six credit hours of Elementary Language I and II and six credit hours of Intermediate Language I and II.